 Then when I got to California, I played a little - Roller Derby!
 If I had been either a little faster or a little bigger in those days, my career might have turned out much differently.

 My oldest son received a Master of Arts degree from the University of Chicago and is in a doctorate program at Loyola University.
-My middle son graduated from the University of Virginia with a degree in political science and a minor in economics, completed active duty as an officer in the Marines, and is now in an MBA program at Duke.
+My middle son got his MBA at Duke and is now a business consultant.
 My youngest and tallest son graduated from Montclair State,teaches high school history, and is going for a masters at Rutgers.
 All three have had part-time jobs selling ice cream.
 You want sprinkles with that?
-I am also quite proud to have a niece who is a Fellow of the Society of Actuaries, a nephew who graduated from NYU and who hopes to go to med school, and another nephew in college and starting actuarial exams.
+I am also quite proud to have a niece who is a Fellow of the Society of Actuaries, a nephew who graduated from NYU and is continuing his studies in the medical field, and another nephew in college and starting actuarial exams.
 Dilbert has become my favorite comic strip.
 I have an eclectic collection of fifties and sixties oldies CDs in the car, and I have been known to sing some of them to my kids (sometimes as a punishment).
 For those who know me, believe it or not I came out of the musical closet and made a fool of myself singing a song in an amateur performance a few years ago.
 I am available for the right venue.

 You never know where I will turn up.
 Amazingly, I have been quoted in two unusual places.
 One is page 271 of Courage to Love (by Will Leckie and Barry Stopfel, Doubleday, 1997), and the other is page 46 of Let a Simile Be Your Umbrella (by William Safire, Crown Publishers, 2001).
 Curious why of all people they quoted me?
 Take a look!